kwurst/CS-448/Syllabus.md

 #### Plus or Minus Grade Modifiers

-* You will have a ***plus*** modifier applied to your base grade if complete one more Individual <em>Apprenticeship Pattern</em> Blog Posts than required for a particular base grade.
+* You will have a ***plus*** modifier applied to your base grade if you complete one more Individual <em>Apprenticeship Pattern</em> Blog Posts than required for a particular base grade.
-* You will have a ***minus*** modifier applied to your base grade if complete one fewer Individual <em>Apprenticeship Pattern</em> Blog Posts than required for a particular base grade.
+* You will have a ***minus*** modifier applied to your base grade if you complete one fewer Individual <em>Apprenticeship Pattern</em> Blog Posts than required for a particular base grade.

 *Note:*